Recently, a well-known Orthodox monastic and academic shared some of her thoughts on 1 Corinthians 5:9-13, which passage I will now quote:

 We have forgotten how to be inspired by sanctity, and when faced with it we feel only guilt.
 And so we have taken down the saints’ icons and we have forgotten about their lives, and to make ourselves feel better we have dismissed such things as idolatry, or naïveté, or both.
 But somehow, I don’t think that we actually feel any better about our lives for having done so.

 Because Jordan Peterson said it, as best he could in his secular and psychological and intellectual way: “we’re built for nobility.”
-What the Christians knows is that we are built for even more than nobility.
+What the Christian knows is that we are built for even more than nobility.
 We are built for sanctity.
 We are built for divinity.

 We are born to become saints.